TaitoUnited/taito-cli/docs/tutorial/README.md

 # Tutorial

-This tutorial guides you through common software development scenarios using taito-cli.
-You can consider it as a pragmatic chronological manual that complements the instructions provided by the taito-cli [manual](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/README.md) and the `taito --help` command.
+This tutorial guides you through common software development scenarios in a chronological order using taito-cli.
+You can consider it as a chronological version of the actual taito-cli [manual](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/README.md).

 ## Table of contents

-Part 1: Tutorial

 * [1.
 Setting up infrastructure](01-setting-up-infrastructure.md)
 * [2.
 Creating a project](02-creating-a-project.md)